-During the Annual Meeting, holders of the Company's Common Stock will act upon the matters outlined in the accompanying notice of Annual Meeting, including: to elect four directors to serve until the annual meeting in 2026; to ratify the appointment of Deloitte as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; to approve, on an advisory basis, the compensation of named executive officers; to recommend, on an advisory basis, the frequency of advisory votes on named executive officer compensation, to approve the amendment and restatement of the Shyft Stock Incentive Plan of 2016, and to transact such other business as may properly come before the meeting.
+During the Annual Meeting, holders of the Company's common stock will act upon the matters outlined in the accompanying notice (the "Notice") of Annual Meeting of shareholders, including: to elect three directors to serve until the annual meeting in 2028; to ratify the appointment of Deloitte as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025; to approve, on an advisory basis, the compensation of named executive officers; to approve the amendment and restatement of The Shyft Stock Incentive Plan; and to transact such other business as may properly come before the meeting.
 In addition, management will report on the performance of the Company and will respond to appropriate questions submitted by shareholders before the start of the Annual Meeting.